ibexa/documentation-developer/docs/guide/payment/payment_api.md

 `PaymentServiceInterface::processPayment()` starts all payment processes.
-It tries to process the payment and throws a `RedirectionRequiredException` if the payment method represented by `paymentMethodIdentifier` needs an HTTP redirection to a payment portal site to progress in the payment
+It tries to process the payment and throws a `RedirectionRequiredException` if the payment method represented by `paymentMethodIdentifier` needs an HTTP redirection to a payment portal site to advance the payment
 (for example for an input of critical data like a credit card number).
 The calling instance must take responsibility for this exception and handle the redirection accordingly.

 The following data is necessary to start the payment process:

-- `orderId` is a valid identifier for the instance which holds the order data
+- `orderId` is a valid identifier for the instance that holds the order data
-- `paymentMethodIdentifier` is a string which uniquely identifies a payment plugin implementation
+- `paymentMethodIdentifier` is a string that uniquely identifies a payment plugin implementation
 - `amount` holds the amount to be paid (in the lowest available unit of currency, e.g. euro cents)
-- `currency` holds a string which identifies the currency of the `amount`
+- `currency` holds a string that identifies the currency of the `amount`
 - `extendedData` (optional) can be used for specific configuration of the given `paymentMethodIdentifier` and thus the respective payment plugin

 If more user interaction is needed (e.g. to authorize the transaction at a payment gateway),